cybersmithio/tenablecli/README.md

 This is a Python script to provide a command line interface with Tenable's SecurityCenter and Tenable.io products.
 You can download Python for Unix, Windows, and Mac at https://www.python.org/

-This script requires both the pySecurityCenter project at https://github.com/SteveMcGrath/pySecurityCenter and the Tenable.io SDK at https://github.com/tenable/Tenable.io-SDK-for-Python/
+This script requires the following Python libraries:
+*The pySecurityCenter project at https://github.com/SteveMcGrath/pySecurityCenter *The Tenable.io SDK at https://github.com/tenable/Tenable.io-SDK-for-Python/ *The netaddr library at https://pypi.python.org/pypi/netaddr *The ipaddr library at https://pypi.python.org/pypi/ipaddr

+The last two libraries can be installed by running: **pip install netaddr ipaddr**

 # Using With Security Center On Unix/Linux/BSD
 To instruct tenablecli to interact with a SecurityCenter installation, set the following environment variables